 Now as the new education policy has been proposed and approved the teachers are going to be in the driver’s seat of the change in the current scenario.

-Focus on Learn how to learn will add another dimension in the learning process and teachers will have to be cognizant of how they can inculcate better learning practices in students.
+Focus on Learning how to learn will add another dimension to the learning process and teachers will have to be cognizant of how they can inculcate better learning practices in students.

 Extensive use of technology in teaching will become necessary not only for educational planning and management but also for delivering content and engaging students in a better way.

-Coaching institutes will have to adopt new technology which helps them create offerings that stand out to compete with schools who will be geared with this technology.
+Coaching institutes will have to adopt new technology which helps them create offerings that stand out to compete with schools that will be geared toward this technology.

-Coaching institutes will have to create new offerings for students in terms of more number of subjects newer teaching and assessment techniques.
+Coaching institutes will have to create new offerings for students in terms of more subjects and newer teaching and assessment techniques.

-As students will opt for newly introduced subjects they will need coaching in these subjects which indicates that a coaching institute which offers wide range of courses will get more attention.
+As students will opt for newly introduced subjects they will need coaching in these subjects which indicates that a coaching institute that offers a wide range of courses will get more attention.

-- In school segment the teachers should anticipate and train for new curriculum structure of 5+3+3+4.
+- In the school segment, the teachers should anticipate and train for the new curriculum structure of 5+3+3+4.

-- Schools will need to prepare themselves in providing shorter modules or courses that are taught on alternate days to provide greater flexibility and enjoyment of wide range of subjects.
+- Schools will need to prepare themselves by providing shorter modules or courses that are taught on alternate days to provide greater flexibility and enjoyment of a wide range of subjects.

 - Teacher eligibility tests will be strengthened to inculcate better test material both in terms of content and pedagogy which means aspiring teachers will need to do a comprehensive preparation for these tests.